 - Small Remembrances and Expressions of Love

 Aging is a mixed bag.
-Many people feel that as they age they become wiser, stronger, less stressed (at a certain age), better at recognizing what matters, better at managing social conflicts, better at managing emotions, and so on.
+Many people feel that as they age, they become wiser, stronger, less stressed (at a certain age), better at recognizing what matters, better at managing social conflicts, better at managing emotions, and so on.
 In fact, many say that their happiness has increased as they have grown older.

-At the same time, aging brings many physical and cognitive changes that may cause a person to mourn for a time when they felt more healthy, independent, and indestructible.
+At the same time, aging brings many physical and cognitive changes that may cause a person to mourn a time when they felt more healthy, independent, and indestructible.
 Again, a person doesn’t have to feel entirely one way or the other.
 It is possible to appreciate the growth you’ve experienced with age, while also wishing you could scan a restaurant menu without your cheaters.

-6. Other people change.
+6. Other People Change